binarybottle/engram/README.md

 11. Avoid the upper and lower rows.
 12. Avoid skipping over the home row.

-## Summary of steps and results  <a name="summary">
+## Summary of steps and results

 - Step 1: Arrange the most frequent vowels and consonants
-- Step 2: Add command shortcut characters
+- Step 2: Arrange the remaining letters (except for command characters Z,X,C,V)
-- Step 3: Arrange the remaining letters
+- Step 3: Add command shortcut characters
 - Step 4: Arrange punctuation marks in easy-to-remember places

 ### Step 1: Arrange the most frequent vowels and consonants